improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 Notes:
 * `filePath` is optional; supplying it improves error diagnostics (`file` field in error records).
 If omitted, an internal placeholder `"(stream)"` is used.
 * The passed `Stream` is NOT disposed by the reader; the caller retains lifecycle responsibility.
+* String-based sync overloads internally create a UTF‑8 `MemoryStream` and set `file="(string)"`.
+They honor both the per-call CancellationToken and options.CancellationToken downstream.
+For large inputs prefer stream/file APIs.
+* CSV string simple overload takes `separator` as string; only the first character is used.
+* Cancellation: both the per-call token and the options-level token are honored.
 * Progress percentage for JSON is only computed when the stream is seekable (`CanSeek == true`).
 Otherwise `Percentage` is `null`.
 * Guard rails, inference, error handling, and cancellation semantics are identical to file-based usage.
 * Simple (delegate-based) also has overloads that accept a `CancellationToken` and stream: